anubhav-187/picorv32a-openlane-physical-design/README.md

 The objective of this work is to understand the RTL-to-GDSII flow and analyze different stages involved in modern ASIC physical design.

+# Inception of open_source EDA, OpenLANE and SKY130 PDK